openshift/installer/docs/user/aws/README.md

 will help prepare an account to create a single cluster and provide insight for adjustments which may be needed for additional clusters.

-Follow along with the steps and links below to configure your AWS cluster:
+Follow along with the steps and links below to configure your AWS account and provision an OpenShift cluster:

 1. [Route53](route53.md)
 2. [Limits](limits.md)